Legionella Test Kit

 - Order Cooling Tower Educational Materials

-- Those who do, may experience flu-like symptoms
+- Some who have Legionella may experience flu-like conditions

 - fever, chills